Copyright 2015-2020 | Fidelity Tax Relief LLC. | All Rights Reserved

 Chapter 7 bankruptcy is the most common type of bankruptcy that we see.
 It is primarily used for those who have income tax debt but are unable to pay anything back.
 Chapter 7 can be a lifesaver for insolvency because it completely eliminates all dischargeable back tax debts.
 In layman’s terms, you pay nothing.

 However, while Chapter 7 has the ability to hit the reset button on income tax debt, it doesn’t work with payroll taxes.
 Additionally, rules on previously unfiled returns are not uniform and newer liabilities are unable to be resolved.
-It’s definitely worthwhile to keep note of the disadvantages of Chapter 7 and to discuss them with proper counsel before you commit to declaring bankruptcy.
+It’s definitely worthwhile to keep a note of the disadvantages of Chapter 7 and to discuss them with proper counsel before you commit to declaring bankruptcy.

 Chapter 9 bankruptcy is incredibly rare.
 Why?
 Primarily because Chapter 9 bankruptcy is for municipalities who owe back taxes — along with any other debts — that they can’t repay.
 While this probably doesn’t relate to any of our readers, take some comfort in the fact that Chapter 9 exists!
 If a municipality (who has the ability to collect taxes and foreclose on those who don’t pay) can get behind with the IRS, then maybe you — a regular taxpayer — shouldn’t feel so bad.
 After all, you don’t have the ability to force repayments from people who owe you money or to levy taxes when you are short of funds.